mbhall88/Longitude_pipeline/README.rst

 To achieve this, the pipeline does the following:

-1. Basecalling of raw nanopore sequencing files (if required).
+1. Basecalling of raw nanopore sequencing files (if required.
+However it is strongly recommended you do this yourself with Guppy).
 2. Adapter trimming of the basecalled reads (and demultiplexing if required).
 3. Alignment to the *M. tuberculosis* reference genome and removal of unmapped reads.
 4. Drug resistance prediction with Mykrobe predict.